hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 3- `f﻿unctions.sh`

-`w﻿od.sh` sets a large number of variables:
+`w﻿od.sh` sets a large number of variables: This script is generated at install time as it leverages variables defined at setup time.

 ```
 # This is the wod.sh script, generated at install